 National Theater Project

-In 2009, supported by the Andrew W. Mellon Foundation (AWMF), NEFA conducted a study which identified unrealized potential for theater projects that expand the boundaries of theater in the U.S. Multi-disciplinary presenters, theaters, and audiences nationwide demonstrated an appetite for artist-led, collaborative, ensemble, and devised theater work.
+In 2009, supported by the Andrew W. Mellon Foundation (AWMF), NEFA conducted a study which identified unrealized potential for theater projects that expand the boundaries of theater in the U.S. Multi-disciplinary presenters, theaters, and audiences nationwide demonstrated an appetite for artist-led, ensemble, and devised theater work.

-Beginning in 2010, with support from AWMF, NEFA’s 2-year National Theater PIlot tested questions and assumptions about theater development and touring in the U.S. toward the shaping of a fully-realized program of grants and services.
+Beginning in 2010, with support from AWMF, NEFA’s 2-year National Theater Pilot tested questions and assumptions about theater development and touring in the U.S. toward the shaping of a fully-realized program of grants and services.
 Through the Pilot, NEFA and a core group of Advisors identified 12 projects (six selected in each of two years) to help evaluate the National Dance Project model as one means of realizing that potential.

 Central goals for the Pilot were to support developing productions to tour and to support presenters, ensembles, and producing theaters to take the work to different regions and audiences.
 Further research and evaluation of the Pilot at various stages assessed how to best support this developing field.

 Modeled on NEFA’s National Dance Project, NTP not only provides funding but also animates an informed, interactive network of producing theaters, presenters, and ensembles that promote the funded projects and the development of the field as a whole.
-Projects are supported through Creation & Touring Grants, which fund creation and preparation for touring of collaborative, devised projects and Presentation Grants, which are awarded to presenters and support up to 50% of the artistic fee for NTP projects.
+Projects are supported through Creation & Touring Grants, which fund creation and preparation for touring of devised projects and Presentation Grants, which are awarded to presenters by the artist and support up to 50% of the artistic fee for NTP projects.

-- Nurture long-term, productive and multifaceted partnerships between project and development partners, leading to the highest quality possible in the production of the completed work.
+- Nurture long-term, productive, and multifaceted partnerships between project and development partners, leading to the highest quality possible in the production of the completed work.